 Village wines demonstrate different characteristics due to their vineyard-location/-orientation, sea level and soil conditions - these components affect the aroma and the typicity of these wines.
 Different regions mean variously climatic and geological circumstances effecting various wines.
-Therefore, the wine refers to the wine-growing area and this is further the reason for using the name “Leutschach” on the bottle label.
-STK Village Wines are allowed to be offered for sale at the earliest on the 1st of May after 6 months of maturation.
+Therefore the wine refers to the wine-growing area and this is further the reason for using the name “Leutschach” on the bottle label.
+Village Wines are allowed to be offered for sale at the earliest on 1st of May after 6 months of maturation.
 In our case, Village Wines remains much longer in the barrels and are offered for sale at the earliest after 11 months of maturation, as well as our Premier Cru STK wines.

-Our Leutschacher Sauvignon Blanc wines grow in various vineyards within our home village.
+Our Leutschach Sauvignon Blanc wines grow in various vineyards within our home village.

 The climate in Leutschach is characterised by moderate rainfall, it is warm and mostly free of fog.
 The climatic conditions in this area are also influenced by cold, sloping winds from the western Koralpe Mountains, causing cool nights.
 These cool nights effect high temperature differences between day and night and this fact encourages fruity wine varieties.